 Financial Literacy Quiz

-Navigating the countless financial services products and providers, understanding the benefits and risks of the choices available can be overwhelming.
-Being able to buy a home, support a child’s postsecondary education, enjoy recreation and leisure activities and retire comfortably, all without the burden of unmanageable debt, requires Canadians to be knowledgeable and have an ability to navigate their way through financial options, the credit industry and the financial sector in general.
+Navigating the countless financial services providers and understanding the benefits and risks of the choices available can be overwhelming.
+Buying a home, supporting children’s post-secondary education, enjoying leisurely activities and retire comfortably - all without the burden of unmanageable debt - requires Canadians to be knowledgeable and navigate their way through the available financial options, the credit industry, and the financial sector in general.

-Take this short quiz assess your financial literacy.
-Take this short quiz assess your financial literacy.
-Grab a pen and pencil (yep, the old fashion way!) and mark your answers to the questions below.
+Take this short quiz to assess your financial literacy by printing this page and marking your answers to the questions below.

 1. Will your savings have at least as much buying power in a year’s time if the interest rate you get on your savings is 3% and the inflation rate is at 5%?

 a) A list of your financial assets and liabilities

 c) A loan and bill payment history